jgraettinger/blog/compare-flow-and-materialize.md

 Flow will pick an ordering and it won't forget it.

 Materialize, however, *does* forget the relative order across restarts.
-That's not as big a deal as it might seem, though, because Materialize joins are always (and only) fully reactive.
+That's also not a problem, though, because Materialize joins are fully reactive.
-It will settle at a consistent answer no matter *what* the read order is.
+It will settle at the right answer no matter *what* the read order is.

 Speaking of order, let's talk about time.